skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

 .. note::
   To identify the same job across multiple recoveries, use the environment variable :code:`$SKYPILOT_RUN_ID` in the task's :code:`run` commands or directly in the program itself (e.g., access via :code:`os.environ` and pass to Weights & Biases for tracking purposes in your training script).
 It is made available to the task whenever it is invoked.
-The spot run ID is kept identical across all recoveries of the same spot job.
+The run ID is kept identical across all recoveries of the same spot job.